Article by Shane Armfield

 Rheumatoid Arthritis is an autoimmune disease that causes inflammation in your joints.
 The main symptoms are joint pain and swelling.

-Rheumatoid Arthritis can also be referred to colloquially as Rheumatism and is best best treated by someone experienced in Rheumatoid Physiotherapy.
+Rheumatoid Arthritis can also be referred to colloquially as Rheumatism and is best treated by a physiotherapist with a special interest in Rheumatoid Physiotherapy.

 Rheumatoid Arthritis causes inflammation in the synovium (covering of the joint which produces a small amount of synovial fluid that nourishes the cartilage

 and lubricates the joint).
-This results in red and swollen joints that produces extra fluid and pain.
+This results in red and swollen joints that produce extra fluid and pain.
 The inflammation is caused by a build-up of fluid

 and cells in the synovium.